arpansahu/common_readme/AWS Deployment/nginx.md

     ```

     Redirecting HTTP to HTTPS
-    Open nginx configuration file  and make it like this
+    Open the nginx configuration file  and make it like this

     ```
     sudo vi /etc/nginx/sites-available/arpansahu